1. War and crime

 The film which most enduringly coined the image of women of the black series was Double Indemnity (1944) by Billy Wilder.
 The underlying narrative of James M. Cain was published already in 1935/36, the screenplay was written by Wilder and Raymond Chandler.
 The story, set in the year 1938, is told in a flashback by the insurance agent Walter Neff (Fred Mac Murray).
 His job makes him come in contact with his client’s wife, Phylis Dietrichson (Barbara Stanwyck), who does not hesitate to reveal that she wants him to help her to get rid of her husband.

 The character of Phyllis Dietrichson is very complex.
 She always sought a social advancement that gives her independence.
 Although she is cold and dangerous like a gangster, men fall with open eyes into her trap Her weapon is the sex she promises.
 She gives only what the men demand of her, her corruption is their work after all.
 She retaliates by estimating them low and using them for her own purposes.
 She operates a cold war of emancipation.
-Her husband she married to escape the dreary conditions of her youth.
+She only married to escape the dreary conditions of her youth.
 Neff she uses to get rid of the unloved husband.
 Him she cannot love either, because he is weak: like the others he does what she wants.
 Neff’s superiority and her love for him she realizes only when he wants to kill her.
-Only then she gives the victory out of hand: she leaves the gun to Neff, even though she knows that he has come to kill her.
+Only then she gives the victory out of hands: she leaves the gun to Neff, even though she knows that he has come to kill her.
 Her kind of emancipation has removed her too far from a possible partner, a man cannot catch up with her.

 While from 1946 on men began to suffer from amnesia and their criminal deeds evaporated like dreams, from that time on the women in a large number developed deep black qualities.
 Life experience had taught them to use dirty tricks like men.
 Those tired and existentially wounded men who came into their vicinity would escape only at the very last moment.
 Unloved husbands hardly survived.